Pennsylvania man arrested in Turks and Caicos over ammo found in bag hugs kids at airport after returning to U.S.

 Possessing a gun or ammunition is prohibited in Turks and Caicos, but tourists were previously often able to just pay a fine.
 In February, a court order mandated that even tourists in the process of leaving the country are subject to prison time.
 Hagerich pleaded guilty to possessing 20 rifle rounds.

 There are four other Americans who are facing similar charges in the Turks and Caicos Islands.
-Hagerich hopes his case sets a precedent and those other Americans will be home soon.
+Three are still on the islands, and the fourth who was charged was allowed to return to the U.S. for medical reasons.
+Hagerich hopes his case sets a precedent, and that those other Americans will be home soon.

 He added that he believed the right people were in the right place at the right time to help him and his family during the ordeal.